by Susan Flantzer © Unofficial Royalty 2021

 Georg Viktor had four siblings:

 On May 15, 1845, Georg Viktor’s father died and his mother Emma served as Regent of the Principality of Waldeck-Pyrmont until he reached his majority in 1852.
 One of Emma’s first acts was to reform the Waldeck-Pyrmont forces of the German Federal Army, which collectively defended the German Confederation, of which Waldeck-Pyrmont was a member, from external enemies.
 This was implemented in 1845 by Prussian army officers.
-The Revolutions of 1848 took place during Emma’s regency and this led to a new constitution and a new parliament being convened.
+The Revolutions of 1848 took place during Emma’s regency leading to a new constitution and a new parliament being convened.
 When Georg Viktor was to assume his powers as reigning Prince of Waldeck-Pyrmont on his 21st birthday, he refused to recognize the constitution that had been instituted as a result of the Revolutions of 1848.
 Georg Viktor took over the reigning only after a constitutional amendment that was acceptable to him passed on August 17, 1852.

 On September 26, 1853, in Wiesbaden, Duchy of Nassau, now in the German state of Hesse, Georg Victor married Helena of Nassau, daughter of Wilhelm, Duke of Nassau and his second wife Pauline of Württemberg.
 Helena proved to be very successful in finding suitable marriages for their children by making contacts with various European royal houses.
 Because of her efforts, the relatively poor House of Waldeck-Pyrmont was linked to the richer ruling dynasties of Würtemberg, the Netherlands, and the United Kingdom.
 Georg Viktor and Helena are the ancestors of the Dutch royal family through their daughter Emma and the Swedish royal family through their daughter Helena.